Author Archives: saltandserenity

 Snickerdoodle Cookies

-• 227 grams unsalted butter removed from fridge 30 minutes before baking
+• 227 grams unsalted butter, room temperature removed from fridge 30 minutes before making the cookie dough

 • 264 grams granulated sugar